 A Master’s qualification is a postgraduate degree course that students can do once they obtain an undergraduate degree.
 It allows individuals to further their knowledge in a particular subject, or to enter a different academic path.
 A postgraduate qualification is awarded to individuals who can demonstrate a higher level of expertise in a particular field of study.

-Most master’s courses lead to an MA (Master of Arts) or MSc (Master of Science) qualification, however, there are also subject-specific qualifications.
+Most master’s courses lead to an MA (Master of Arts) or MSc (Master of Science) qualification; however, there are also subject-specific qualifications.
 These qualifications include MArch (Master of Architecture), MEng (Master of Engineering), MFA (Master of Fine Arts), LLM (Master of Laws), and more.
-Courses leading to an MPhil (Master of Philosophy) qualification are typically research-led and often designed for students who wish to progress to a PhD.
+Courses leading to an MPhil (Master of Philosophy) qualification are typically research-led and often designed for students who wish to progress to a PhD or a Doctorate degree.

 Some Master’s courses take one or two years to complete full-time, or longer if students decide to complete them in a part-time manner.

 Individuals are able to complete a postgraduate course in nearly any subject, and the only differences in the courses are whether they are a research or a taught degree.
 A research degree tends to take around 18 months to complete, and part-time research degrees that take 36 months isn’t entirely uncommon.

 This type of degree involves learning through research, and are viewed as valuable preparation for individuals who wish to obtain a PhD afterwards, as most funding bodies who award money to PhD students prefer their students who have completed research programmes.
 Students who undertake a research master’s degree will receive less tutor support and be required to spend more time working independently.